 SRBSN is a development on RBSN aimed at reducing the final porosity of the product and therefore improving its mechanical properties (see below).
 This is achieved by adding sintering additives to the starting powder mix which allows the material to be sintered after the reaction–bonding stage.
 Although there is now a significant shrinkage, it is smaller than for SSNs and allows greater control.

 As with RBSN, the starting raw materials for SRBSN, principally silicon metal, are relatively cheap compared to high quality silicon nitride powders and so SRBSN is therefore cheaper to manufacture than both HPSN and SSN.
 Applications of SRBSN include cutting tools and wear components.

 More recent developments of these materials has shown improvements in toughness and impact resistance as a result of the growth of crack deflecting Si3N4 whiskers.

-SSN covers silicon nitride materials which are densified by pressureless sintering in a nitrogen atmosphere at around 1750°C. In order to aid densification, various combinations of sintering additives such as yttrium oxide, magnesium oxide and aluminium oxide are used.
+SSN covers ceramics that are densified by pressureless sintering in a nitrogen atmosphere at around 1750°C. In order to aid densification, various combinations of sintering additives such as yttrium oxide, magnesium oxide and aluminium oxide are used.
 Where there is an addition of an aluminium containing additive the sintered material can be classed as a sialon.
 Sialons are ceramic alloys based on the elements silicon (Si), aluminium (Al), oxygen (O) and nitrogen (N) and the term is often used interchangeably with SSN.
 The physical properties of SSN and Syalon 101, a sialon manufactured by International Syalons, are compared with the other common types of silicon nitride in the table below.